tajtiattila/joyster/README.md

 Output 1 will be fired only when input 13 is pressed, but 9 is not.

+`Double` is a second output for this button, when the input(s) are double tapped.
-`Multi` is used for multiple taps.
-Value of 2 means double-tap.
-The output will be triggered if the input button is pressed this many times in quick succession.
+The output will be triggered if the input button is pressed twice in quick succession.
+The normal output will be disabled while the double output is set.
+This is useful for continuous outputs, eg. normal: increase throttle, double: set throttle to 100%.

 virtual joystick
 ----------------